Cardano price today: ADA price declines, alongside decrease in volume

-Cardano (ADA) price drops and trades at $0.7058 at the time of writing on Friday, correcting from $0.7405 and marking a 4.68% decline in the last 24 hours.
-The daily trade volume dropped by 24.31% to hit $682,365,990.
+Cardano (ADA) price drops and trades at $0.6539 at the time of writing on Monday, correcting from $0.6792 and marking a 3.72% decline in the last 24 hours.
+The daily trade volume dropped by 16.27% to hit $526,221,837.
 A decline in both price and volume signals an impending trend reversal in the token, likely a loss of interest from market participants amidst recent developments and macroeconomic factors.
-Cardano declined 1.21% in the last 7 days, and the total market capitalization currently hits $24,874,002,876.
-In the last 24 hours, Cronos, Toncoin and Four are the top gainers, Story, JasmyCoin, POL (prev.
-MATIC) are the top losers.
+Cardano declined 9.88% in the last 7 days, and the total market capitalization currently hits $23,063,354,380.
+In the last 24 hours, Four, Zcash and Toncoin are the top gainers, Pi, Movement, Berachain are the top losers.

 Cryptocurrency prices FAQs